apache/db-jdo/README.txt

 -------
 Remarks
 -------

-ToDo:
-- building ri
-- no useapplicationidentity and usedatastoreidentity anymore

 (1) Please note, maven uses the user.home system property for the location of the maven local repostitory: ${user.home}/.maven/repository.